MarwanDebbiche/post-tuto-deployment/blog-post/post.md

                     pass
 ```

-Once the scraping is over, we save the urls to a csv file:
+Once the scraping is over, we save the company urls to a csv file.

 ```python
 consolidated_data = []